DataDog/documentation/content/guides/autodiscovery.md

 If you want to use custom check configurations to monitor these services, obviously the default templates won't suit you.
 But they also may not suit you if:

-1. The monitored containers run a different image than that specified in the default template, or
+1. The monitored containers run a different image than that specified in the default template (see the example below), or
 1. The monitored containers expose more than one port (see [Tempalte Variable Indexing](#template-variable-indexes)).

 There are two ways to provide template files of your own: